Pacific Tree Frogs; Home Page

 Fancy meeting you here...

-This has become a passion — finding the little Pacific Tree Frogs who live in our gardens, finding them in new and different flowers and plants.
+This has become a passion — finding & photographing the small adorable Pacific Tree Frogs who live in our gardens.
+I look to find them in new and different blooms and positions.

-I promised last year I wouldn’t pursue any more pictures of frogs because “I had taken them all”.
-But now, with the advent of a new Summer we have more little frogs than ever and I’m finding them in flowers and settings different than I’ve seen before.
-Please enjoy them by clicking on the sub-menu (in the header) of this page or click here.
-They are all for sale.
+A year ago I said I wouldn’t pursue any more frog pictures because “I had taken them all”.
+But now, with the advent of a new Summer we have more little frogs than ever and I’m finding them in new flowers and settings.
+Please enjoy them by clicking on the sub-menu (in the header above) of this page or click here.
+The images are all for sale.

 I need to say a little about this wonderful frog living with us… Per Wikipedia… The Pacific Tree Frog has 3 sub species : the Northern pacific tree frog (Pseudacris regilla regilla), the Sierran tree frog (Pseudacris regilla sierra), and the Baja California tree frog (Pseudacris regilla hypochondria).
 Ours is the Northern variety.

-Although they are called Pacific Tree Frogs, they prefer to live on the ground.
+Although they are called Tree Frogs, they prefer to live on the ground.
 They like to live in moist areas close to springs and ponds.
-Ours are found in the frequently watered gardens close to the house which is about 200 feet from a large pond where they’re born.
+Ours are found in the frequently watered gardens close to the house which is about 250 feet from the near edge of a large wetland where they’re born.
 The female frog lays the eggs (in the water) sometime between late winter and early spring.
 She abandons the eggs and they eggs hatch 3 to 7 days after fertilization.
-It then takes about 90 days for the tadpole to develop into a true frog.
+It then takes 70 to 90 days for the tadpole to develop into a true frog.
 I see life spans listed to be from 2 to 6 years so I assume they hibernate through the colder winter months.
 We’ve not found any in hibernation.
 Here is a link to an Oregon Fish & Wildlife fact sheet.
 I hope you enjoy the little ones as we do.

-A little background on getting acceptable captures (perfect focus is essential) of the frogs or any critters… I think it’s imperative to use a macro lens so to focus up close and sharp.
-Your depth-of-field is often less than a half inch so you have to focus spot-on to your preferred point (for me most usually the critter’s eyes).
-The possibility for the critter to move is very high and a breeze can make your host plant move so your camera speed has to be fast enough to keep tack sharpness.
-It’s a tricky, but fun, situation.
+A little background on getting acceptable photo captures (perfect focus is essential) of the frogs or any critters… I think it’s imperative to use a macro lens so to focus up close and sharp.
+Your depth-of-field is often less than a half inch so you have to focus spot-on to your preferred point (for me most usually the frog’s eyes).
+The possibility for the frog to move is very high and a breeze can make your host plant move so your camera speed has to be fast enough to keep tack sharpness.
+It’s a tricky, but fun, challenge.

 Someone made the observation “we must have a very kind and gentle environment to attract so many frogs”.
-I believe that to be true — thanks to my wonderful wife, a masterful gardener.
+That’s probably true — thanks to my wonderful wife, a masterful gardener.

 Click here for a short-cut to the “Frog Photograph” page